By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Now on with our story, first the weight loss example and then examples of other possible changes we might want to make.

 So remember my story.
 I discovered others though I was gaining weight even though I hadn’t noticed.
 I weighed myself and gathering information and decided I needed to lose weight, maybe even change to some healthier habits.
 I joined a gym and bought some exercise videos maybe even some getting healthy books.
 Now I am at the point of starting to do something.
 I am ready to start exercising and eating healthier.

-Each different recovery group, AA, overeaters anonymous, gamblers anonymous or weight watchers has their own culture.
+Each different recovery group, AA, overeaters anonymous, gamblers anonymous, or weight watchers has its own culture.
 You need to find one that is comfortable for you.
-There are over 200 twelve step groups now and hundreds more of peer and self-help groups.
+There are over 200 twelve-step groups now and hundreds more of peer and self-help groups.
 Some gyms program is about exercise and flexibility other groups are all about weight lifting and setting records.
 A group for cancer patients is not much help to an alcoholic unless they have cancer also.
 Find the group that is right for you.

 So in my weight loss example, I have started an exercise routine, lost a few pounds, though the buttons on that suit are still tight.
 For a substance abuser, they have made it two or three days without their drug, maybe even three weeks.
 So now what?
 What will I do next?
 Next blog we can talk about how my weight loss or substance abuse recovery program may change as my action moves from a few times to a regular routine.

 Other posts on this topic can be found at Pre-contemplation, Contemplation, Preparation, Early Action, Late Action, Maintenance, relapse, recovery, triggers, support system, more on support systems, Resiliency